FAQs

 What attracted Lucy to The New School approach?

-I’ve spent the last few years researching different school models since I left teaching 15 years ago.
+I’ve spent the last few years researching different school models since I left teaching.
 I left because there were too many young people who were simply square pegs in round holes, and I felt that the constant pressure on exams was squashing the personality out of the children in my class.
 Also there were at least 3-4 in my last class who I felt would have been expelled when they got to secondary school – small fish in too big a pond.

 Is there a uniform?